Trade Mark Registration – What’s in a Name?

 Sharon Givoni Consulting can help you to get the intellectual property protection you need, for your trade mark in Australia and overseas.

-Disclaimer: This article is of a general nature and not to be replaced with tailored legal advice.
+Please note the above article is general in nature and does not constitute legal advice.